California girl, 12, dies from infection misdiagnosed as flu, family says

 “We want to do something on her behalf and make a change in some way,” Lino said.
 “It’s not fair.
 We know it’s not fair.
 We don’t want revenge.
 We want changes.
 We want something positive out of this.”

-Alcarez’s father, Jeremy, agreed – and thanked the dozens of people who have showed support for the family since Alcarez’s unexpected death.
-Nearly 200 people raised $12,350 via GoFundMe to help cover funeral expenses.
+Alcaraz’s father, Jeremy, agreed – and thanked the dozens of people who have showed support for the family since Alcaraz’s unexpected death.
+Nearly 200 people raised $12,350 as of Thursday morning via GoFundMe to help cover funeral expenses.

 “She loved to sing.
 She was a smart girl, beautiful,” Jeremy said.
 “It was awesome.
 She had a beautiful funeral.”